RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/tools/clion.md

 Entity linking is very useful in efficiently navigating code-base in CLion.
 The press the `Ctrl` button on the keyboard and then click on any entity in the code.
 CLion will figure out the origin of that entity and will take you to that entity.

-- Variable: If the selected entity is a variable CLion will take you to the place where that variable was declared.
+- Variable: CLion will take you to the place where that variable was declared.

-- Function: If the selected entity is a function/method.
-CLion will take you to the  function definition.
+- Function: CLion will take you to the  function definition.

-- Class: If the selected entity is a class/struct.
-CLion will take you to the definition of that class.
+- Class: CLion will take you to the definition of that class/struct.

 Entity linking works to the imported library as well.
 If you have imported some C++ library and want to check the source code inside the library, just use entity linking.
 It will open the source code of the library if it's available.
 For example, in the below image, definition of `std::vector::push_back()` is opened using entity linking of CLion.